Danse avec les Stars fête Noël

-Danse avec les Stars fête Noël is the first Christmas Special of the French version of Dancing with the Stars, broadcast in prime time on December 22, 2012, three weeks after the conclusion of the third season.
+Danse avec les Stars fête Noël is the first Christmas Special of the French version of Strictly Come Dancing, broadcast in prime time on 22 December 2012, three weeks after the conclusion of the third season.

 The two-and-a-half-hour program featured nine of the most impressive celebrities of the first three seasons of the show, paired with their respective professional ballroom dancers, with the exception of season 2 winner Shy'm, who's been a judge since season 3, and season 1's second runner-up David Ginola.
 As a result, non-Top 3 contestants Francis Lalanne (from season 2) and Lorie (from season 3) were brought in.

 The program, once again hosted by Sandrine Quétier and Vincent Cerutti, saw each of the four judges award up to twenty points per contestant (ten for artistic and ten for technical performance) before choosing their favorite at the end, awarding him or her additional ten points.
 Unlike the regular shows, the special was prerecorded and as such featured no audience voting whatsoever.